 Board Composition and Development

-The best board is a diverse board – one with the mix of skills, experiences and other characteristics needed to fulfill the mission of that particular organization.
+oard is a diverse board – one with the mix of skills, experiences and other characteristics needed to fulfill the mission of that particular organization.
 A tried-and-true tool for assessing your board’s composition and future needs is the board matrix.
 Please feel free to change up the categories to suit your organization’s needs.
+You can learn more from this article published by Board Effect.

 Another view of board composition from Blue Avocado includes three traps of the board composition matrix.